Category: All posts

 3. Storage: Both dense and sparse embeddings are stored on Timescale’s PostgreSQL.

-4. Retrieval and reranking: When a query is made, the system retrieves results from the Timescale database.
+4. Retrieval and reranking: The system retrieves results from the Timescale database in response to a query.
 The results are then reranked using Cohere to prioritize the most relevant documents.

 5. Results generation: The reranked results are compiled into a final list, generating a ranking of the most relevant documents for the query.